 This course covers the geometrical, aesthetic, historical, functional, environmental and construction-related aspects of buildings.
 Drafting standards and reading drawings for trade information are included.
 Drawings are made for light commercial and residential construction, including project assembly techniques, building materials, problem solving, site plans, floor plans, electrical and mechanical systems, and construction schedules.
 Two lecture hours and three laboratory hours per week.
 Prerequisite: CAD 150.
 Corequisite: CON 150, MFG 150 or permission of the department head.
-Laboratory fee: \$25.
+Laboratory fee: \$30.
 Usually offered in the fall.

-CAD 220 Architectural Design Project with CAD (3 credits)
+CAD 220 Architectural Design Project with CAD

 This course focuses on the use of computer-aided architectural software to complete a design project on a commercial or residential building from preliminary program to finished rendering.
 Contemporary issues and trends in the industry, environmental sensitivity, accessibility for the physically challenged, alternate energy sources, hurricane protection and professionalism in the construction and architectural industries are covered.
 Two lecture hours and three laboratory hours per week.
 Prerequisites: CAD 210, CON 150 and MFG 150 or permission of the department head.
-Laboratory fee: \$25.
+Laboratory fee: \$30.
 Usually offered in the spring.

-CMP 101 Introduction to Information Systems (3 credits)
+CMP 101 Introduction to Information Systems

 This course introduces the fundamentals of information processing and computer literacy.
 A basic working vocabulary and knowledge of computing and information management is provided to enable students to increase their productivity and effectiveness.
 Commercial software is used, including word processing, spreadsheets and presentation software.
 Concepts and basic functions of the Internet are introduced.
 Keyboarding skills are recommended.
 Three lecture hours per week.
-Materials fee: \$10.
+Materials fee: \$15.
 Usually offered in the fall, spring and summer.

-CMP 105 Introduction to Computer Technology (3 credits)
+CMP 105 Introduction to Computer Technology

 This course offers an introduction to computer studies and other technological fields.
 Students are introduced to computer hardware, software (operating systems and applications) and the fundamentals of computer program design and problem analysis.
 Emphasis is placed on using pseudocode and flowcharts for the analysis and design of programming problems.
 Students use a Windowsbased programming language to write and debug simple programming projects.
 Operating system emphasis is on Microsoft operating systems.
 Application software includes word processing and spreadsheets.
 Students are also introduced to using the Internet for technological research and problem solving.
 Keyboarding and Windows operating system skills are recommended.
 Two lecture hours and two laboratory hours per week.
-Prerequisite: MTH 092, an acceptable mathematics diagnostic assessment score or permission of the department head.
-Laboratory fee: \$10.
+Laboratory fee: \$15.
 Usually offered in the fall and spring.